FilFL: Client Filtering for Optimized Client Participation in Federated Learning: Experiments

-\smartparagraph{Filtering Performance.} The filtering performance can be measured by the improved FL performance and the higher approximation ratios.
+than 0.96, i.e., $\mathcal{R}(\mathcal{S}^f) \geq 0.96 \mathcal{R}(OPT)$ over the multiple rounds.
+This indicates that greedy filtering identifies near-optimal combinations of clients.
+Finally, the filtering performance can be measured by the improved FL performance and the higher approximation ratios.
 Since both versions of $\chi$GF show similarly high ratios and improved FL performance, both can be considered effective for filtering.